New cluster algebras from old: integrability beyond Zamolodchikov periodicity: Integrable deformations of the cluster map

-\end{thm} \begin{prf} The coefficients $\hat{\alpha}$ and $\hat{\beta}$ can be determined by taking the same steps as in the proof of theorem \ref{thmforsomos5}.
-Alternatively, one can find the coefficients from the Theorem 1 in \cite{hone2020ecm}, which states that the invariant curve of the Lyness map is birational equivalent to the curve corresponding to the Somos-5 QRT map with the parameters of the maps related with each other. \end{prf} Note that substitution $w_{n} = y_{1,n} + \beta$ in \eqref{lyntauB3i} is not compatible with the Somos-5 recurrence \eqref{somos5B3i} in general.
-However, given that the $\tau_{n}$ holds the Somos-7 relation \eqref{somos7B3i} the $y_{1,n} + 1 $, written as
+where the coefficients along each orbit of the map $\hat{\varphi}_1$ are given by $\hat{\alpha} = \tilde{K}_{1} + \beta + 3$ and $\hat{\beta} = (\beta-1)\hat{\alpha} $. \end{thm} \begin{prf} This result, including the above formulae for the coefficients $\hat{\alpha},\hat{\be}$, is a consequence of Theorem 1 in \cite{hone2020ecm}, which states that each invariant curve of the Lyness map is birationally equivalent to an invariant curve corresponding to the Somos-5 QRT map, and hence there is a direct correspondence between the orbits of the two maps, whenever the parameters of the maps related to each other in a specific way.
+See also Proposition B.2 in the second appendix below. \end{prf} Recall from the discussion around Theorem \ref{thmforsomos5} that a substitution of the form

-can transforms into $w_{n}$ for suitable constant factor $G$, which depends on $\tilde{K}_{1}$ and $\beta$.
-Hence under the iteration \eqref{lyntauB3i}, the sequence of $\tau_{n}$ satisfies a Somos-7 recurrence with coefficients depending on the initial data.
-Since this Somos-7 can be described by mutations in a cluster algebra, the Laurent phenomenon implies that the sequence ($\tau_{n}$) consists of Laurent polynomials.

-Let us now consider the recurrence \eqref{B31recs1}.
-Direct computation of variable transformations , \eqref{B31tau} and \eqref{lyntauB3i}, into the recurrence yields the system of equations,

-which is equivalent to the deformed map $\hat{\varphi}_{1}\pi$ on the space of tau-functions.
-The first two relations bear resemblance to exchange relations, but the third equation for $\rho_{n}$ does not.
-Thus, the sequence of tau functions cannot be produced by cluster mutations.
-As we are aware that the iterates $\tau_{n}$ satisfy Laurent property, $\eta_{n}$ holds as well due to the first recurrence in \eqref{systmtauB3i}.
-For the tau functions $\rho_{n}$, the first few iterations of the recurrence \eqref{systmtauB3ii} show that not all of $\rho_{n}$ is Laurent polynomial in initial variables.
-This implies the system with $\eta_{n}$, $\rho_{n}$ and $\tau_{n}$ do not possess Laurent property.
-However, in fact, the quantity $\rho_{n}$ is periodic with period 6 i.e. $\rho_{n+6} = \rho_{n}$, and furthermore the product of $\rho_{n}$ can be written as

-which is equivalent to invariant $\hat{K}_{1}$ shifted up to by $\beta + 3$ (This verifies the periodicity of $\rho_{n}$).
-Therefore we can expand a system by including quantities $\rho_{i}$ for $i \mod 6$, expressed in terms of initial data so that the deformed map $\hat{\varphi}_{1}$ possess Laurent property.
-This leads to "almost Laurentification" of the deformed map.